borntofrappe/borntofrappe.github.io/README.md

 The website as visualized in the previous chapter is built in manageable steps.

 V1: include a navigation bar which is fixed to the top of the page and primed for mobile devices.

+V2: include a welcome section right below the navigation bar.